 The Bonham Lab has accepted this challenge to conduct studies that aim to understand how concepts of race and ethnicity play a role in the social and clinical implications of health, particularly within the context of genetic and genomic science.
 To this end, a major goal of my research program is to provide the research community with new tools and knowledge that assess how health care providers use their perceptions of race in clinical practice and in their beliefs and knowledge of genetic variation.

 In 2014 the research program has expanded in scope by introducing a biopsychosocial model into our work to study the socio-ecological influence on clinical variation of sickle cell disease.
 This research incorporates basic genomic, clinical, and psychosocial methods to understand this disease that disproportionately affects underserved and ethnically diverse populations within the United States.
+We are interested both in the outcomes of this research project and examining its utility as a model for team science approaches, particularly in the area of health disparities research.

 Project